elihunter173/website/content/notes/ncsu/2f/csc316/index.md

     * If the field is a `float`, compute `Float.floatToIntBits(f)`.
     * If the field is a `double`, compute `Double.doubleToLongBits(f)`, and then hash the resulting long as above
-    * If the field is an object reference and this class’s equals method compares the field by recursively invoking equals, recursively invoke hashCode on the field.
+    * If the field is an object reference and this class's equals method compares the field by recursively invoking equals, recursively invoke hashCode on the field.
 If the value of the field is null, return 0 (or some other constant, but 0 is traditional)